Carbon Dust Technique

 Students have the choice of learning the carbon dust technique as a six week class or a one day workshop.

 Learn the century old technique of carbon dust which involves using a dry brush to apply layers of carbon dust to achieve realistic 3D effects using continuous tone values and light and dark.
-Each week students will practice this easy-to-learn and very forgiving technique using various materials and depicting different subjects.
+In both the workshop and the class, students will practice this easy-to-learn and very forgiving technique using various materials and depicting different subjects.

 Course Objectives: